-Central’s 17-course taster menu is a treat for the senses.
-Using locally sourced ingredients, delicious flavours and innovative methods, Martínez combines his love for the planet with indigenous Peruvian ingredients, to create an intriguing menu.
-Through the contemporary dishes he creates, he takes guests on a journey across the rich biodiversity of Peru.
-He completely captures his love for his rainforest home with his cooking and it’s a delight both to see and to eat!
+Central’s 12 to 14-course taster menu is a treat for the senses.
+Using locally sourced ingredients, delicious flavors, and innovative methods, Martínez combines his love for the planet with indigenous Peruvian ingredients, to create an intriguing menu.
+Through the contemporary dishes he creates, he takes guests on a journey across the rich biodiversity of Peru, starting at the sea and landing in the Amazon.
+He completely captures his love for his rainforest home with his cooking, and it’s a delight both to see and to eat!

-Despite the uptown location and the elegant originality of the plates, the 17-course tasting menu comes in at just $130 per head.
-Considering the values of Central and what you get, it’s easily one of the best value Michelin star restaurants in the world!
+Despite the uptown location and the elegant originality of the plates, the 12 to 14-course tasting menu comes in at just $270 per head.
+Considering the values of Central and what you get, it’s easily one of the best value (soon-to-be) Michelin star restaurants in the world!

 The Golden State is home to some amazing dining experiences, including 90 Michelin-starred restaurants, so it’s only fitting that it would have one of the best in the world.
 Located in San Francisco, Atelier Crenn is not just brimming with culinary flair, but it’s also the only female-run restaurant in America to be awarded 3 Michelin stars!
 Dominique Crenn opened the restaurant in 2011 and had been hovering at two stars for years before Michelin finally granted her a third.